doiftrue / wp-kama-cron

 Single job (once):

-new \Kama\WP\Kama_Cron( [ 'single_job' => [ 'callback' => 'single_job_func', 'start_time' => 1679205600, //= strtotime('tomorrow 6am') - (int) get_option('gtm_offset'), ], ] );
+new \Kama\WP\Kama_Cron( [ 'single_job' => [ 'callback' => 'single_job_func', 'start_time' => 1679205600, //= strtotime('tomorrow 6am') - (int) get_option('gmt_offset'), ], ] );

-Repeatable Single job (once at time):
+Single job at a specific time:

-new \Kama\WP\Kama_Cron( [ 'single_job' => [ 'callback' => 'single_job_func', // start event every day at 6am by site time 'start_time' => strtotime('tomorrow 6am') - (int) get_option('gtm_offset'), ], ] );
+new \Kama\WP\Kama_Cron( [ 'single_job' => [ 'callback' => 'single_job_func', // start event every day at 6am by site time 'start_time' => strtotime('tomorrow 6am') - (int) get_option('gmt_offset'), ], ] );

-Register more than one task at once:
+Register more than one task at once

 new \Kama\WP\Kama_Cron( [ 'id' => 'my_cron_jobs', 'events' => [ // first task 'wpkama_cron_func' => [ 'callback' => [ MyCronCallbacks::class, 'wpkama_cron_func' ], 'interval_name' => '10 min', ], // 'wpkama_cron_func_2' => [ 'callback' => [ MyCronCallbacks::class, 'wpkama_cron_func_2' ], 'interval_name' => '2 hours', 'start_time' => 1679205600, // start at specified UNIX time ], // second task 'wpkama_cron_func_3' => [ 'callback' => [ MyCronCallbacks::class, 'wpkama_cron_func_3' ], 'interval_name' => '2 hours', 'start_time' => strtotime('tomorrow 6am'), // run at 6 a.m. (site time will be added to this time) ], // 'wpkama_cron_func_4' => [ 'callback' => [ MyCronCallbacks::class, 'wpkama_cron_func_4' ], 'interval_name' => 'hourly', // this is already a known WP interval ], ], ] ); class MyCronCallbacks { public static function wpkama_cron_func(){ $file = dirname( ABSPATH ) .'/__cron_check.txt'; $content = current_time('mysql') ."\n"; file_put_contents( $file, $content, FILE_APPEND ); } public static function wpkama_cron_func_2(){ // do something } public static function wpkama_cron_func_3(){ // do something } public static function wpkama_cron_func_4(){ // do something } }